wang-yitao/wang-yitao.github.io/_posts/2023-07-09-latex-supported-matplotlib.md

     ./<path to extracted folder>/install-tl-<date>/texmf-dist/scripts/texlive/mktexlsr
     ```

 Then voilà!
 Happy plotting matplotlib supported with latex on any system!
-Leave comment or buy me a coffee if you like this post! 🙂
+Leave a comment or [buy me a coffee](https://buymeacoffee.com/cyrusyc) if you like this post! 🙂